Any time someone takes on a fiduciary duty, there is risk involved.

 Directed trusts separate the investment management from the trustee, similar to delegated trusts.

 The difference is that a common trust holds the trustee responsible for trust administration and investments.

 A directed trust allows the creators of the trust to “direct” who will be the investment management.

 Directed trusts offer grantors more control.
 This lowers the risk of the trustee because they are not choosing the investment manager.

 The benefits for the advisor occur when they're named in the document and they then remain a legacy advisor.
 This reduces conflict and makes it easy for both parties to do their job.

 Directed Trust Risk

-Advisors and clients have more options then ever before.
-Whether your client is using a Directed trust or a Delegated trust it is important to understand the risks for the financial advisor.
+Today, advisors and clients have more options then ever before.
+Whether your client is using a directed trust or a delegated trust, it is important to understand the risks for the financial advisor.